Back

 Comprehension, introduction of a new genre.
 Reading and understanding Shakespearean language – inference skills and characterisation.

-Linking racism (context) to 1920s America.
-Reading and understanding song lyrics from the period.
 Reading and understanding unseen poems, responding to techniques used by poets.

 Reading of a whole novel, comprehension, characterisation, inference.